 Florida is the perfect holiday destination for children aged from 4 to 84!
 The Sunshine State offers plenty of that all important sunny weather as well as its famed theme parks centred around Orlando, fabulous beaches dotted around its 1,800 mile coastline, manicured golf courses, great shopping, glitzy nightlife and the fascinating natural beauty of the Everglades.
 Florida really does have something for everyone.

-Located in central Florida Orlando boasts the largest collection of theme parks in the world, including Universal Orlando Resort™ and is the honeypot that draws most visitors to the state.
-It's a captivating place of elaborate fantasy, thrill rides, characters galore and water parks ensuring there's never a dull moment.
+Located in central Florida Orlando boasts the largest collection of theme parks in the world, including three incredible theme parks at, Universal Orlando Resort" that draws most visitors to the state.
+Florida is a captivating place of elaborate fantasy, thrill rides, characters galore and water parks ensuring there's never a dull moment.

 Surrounded by water on three sides Florida is blessed with wonderful beaches to suit all tastes and budgets.
 The Gulf of Mexico on Florida's west coast is perfect for families with soft powdery sands and shallower warmer waters.
 Resorts include popular St Petersburg and Clearwater Beach where you'll find lots going on; travelling further south brings you to the more exclusive Sarasota and Longboat Key; sophisticated Naples with its superb beaches, boutiques and restaurants; charming Fort Myers and shell-laden Sanibel Island.
 The biggest city, though, is Tampa which has a thriving downtown, an historic old quarter and Busch Gardens® theme park.